sunnytang00/msteams-project/assumptions.md

 1. The members of a channel are stored in `all_members`, chronologically ordered.
 2. The owners of a channel are stored in `owner_members`, chronologically ordered.
 ### `channel_messages`
-1. Messages are stored inside a list, where each element is a message.
+1. Messages are stored inside a list, where each element is a message. (not the greatest assumption)
 2. Messages that are deleted are entirely removed from storage.
 ### `channel_join`
 1. A user can be apart of 0 or more channels.